-Design and materials.
 All materials (instructions, study slides, and quiz and posttest questions) were presented on a computer monitor and were shown on a black background.
 All responses were entered using a computer keyboard.
 The training session consisted of PowerPoint-style slides that were modified from an undergraduate statistics lecture, which covered basic principles of research methods.
 These slides were adapted to exclude extraneous information, and each slide was carefully checked by the authors to ensure that each concept was fully explained.
 These slides covered 16 concepts, which were divided into three sections, and each section followed a conceptual progression (see Table 1).
 Section 1 (Slides 1-2) introduced the basic components related to scientific experiments.
-Section 2 (Slides 3-6) introduced issues related to causal inference and non-experimental studies.
+Section 2 (Slides 3-6) introduced issues related to causal inference and nonexperimental studies.
 Section 3 (Slides 7-10) introduced methods that true experiments use to control for confounding variables and other related topics.
 Figure 1 shows an example study slide, Slide 9 from Section 3 in the training session.

 Question types.
-Five question types were created for this study: (1) repeated, (2) definitional, (3) transfer, (4) analysis, and (5) application; all test items for each question type are provided in the supplementary materials.
+Five question types were created for this study: (a) repeated, (b) definitional, (c) transfer, (d) analysis, and (e) application; all test items for each question type are provided in the online supplemental materials.
 These question types were divided into two subsets.
-We refer to question types 1-3 as core questions and question types 4-5 as conceptual questions.
-The immediate posttest comprised eight questions from each of types 1-3.
-The retention test comprised eight different questions from each of types 1-3, and 14 questions from each of types 5-6.
+We refer to Question Types 1-3 as core questions and Question Types 4-5 as conceptual questions.
+The immediate posttest comprised eight questions from each of Types 1-3, and 14 questions from each of Types 4-5.

 Core questions.
 To increase the chance that condition differences would be detected, the core questions were pilot tested with two different groups to ensure that no ceiling or floor effects were present; these participants were not trained on these materials.
 The first round of pilot testing was conducted with paid subjects from the university's paid subject pool and the second with undergraduate students (within the first few weeks of the semester) in an upper division psychology course on research methods.
-Given the course content, the participants in this latter group should have some background with these materials, and thus likely represent a more knowledgeable sample than the introductory psychology students who participated in the main experiment.
-The initial version of the core questions consisted of four multiple-choice options per question, but these materials proved too easy for students and were thus modified to be more challenging; one of these modifications was to switch from four multiple-choice options to five.
-This iterative process of pilot testing and revising these materials was concluded once an intermediate level of performance was found (between 50-60%).
+Given the course content, the participants in this latter group should have some back-